grundeinkommensbuero/backend/README.md

 # Grundeinkommensbüro Backend

 This is the backend for our website.
 The backend is based on serverless lambda functions.
-It uses the Serverless Framework (https://www.serverless.com/) to define infrastructure as a code and deploy the codebase to AWS easily.
-Functions are bundled individally through webpack with help of the serverless-webpack package (https://github.com/serverless-heaven/serverless-webpack).
+It uses the [Serverless Framework](https://www.serverless.com/) to define infrastructure as a code and deploy the codebase to AWS easily.
+Functions are bundled individally through webpack with help of the [serverless-webpack](https://github.com/serverless-heaven/serverless-webpack) package.
 It uses AWS Cognito for User Authentication and DynamoDB as a non-relational database.
 The stack can be deployed to multiple stages.
+The API documentation can be viewed [here](https://grundeinkommensbuero.github.io/backend/index.html).

 ## Getting Started